pp253/script-down/docs/commands.md

 You can set the stage's member variables by `$setStage(name, value)`.

-- `name`: *String* Following are available options.
-  - `backgroundColor`: *RGB* Set the background color of the stage.

 ### $setSubtitle(name: String, value: Any)

 You can set the subtitle's member variables by `$setStage(name, value)`.

-Work in progress.

 ## Character